Should your first home be an investment property?

 Buying a house, particularly when you are young, can be a fantastic moment in your life.
 However, it is important to consider a few things first.

 The biggest question many of us ask when buying our first property is whether it should become your new home or an investment property?
 It’s a difficult decision to make you can either enjoy the luxury and satisfaction of living in your own home, or it could be the beginning of developing your very own property portfolio!
 There are a whole range of factors to consider, and before deciding it’s best to look at your financial options first.

 Whilst building a portfolio is very appealing for many new home buyers, there are many advantages and disadvantages that need to be weighed up.

 Some of the reasons you should look to invest include:

 - Cash Flow - You can generate a separate income stream from your tenants paying your mortgage requirements.
 This is assuming your property is earning enough to cover interest payments.

-- Pay lower repayments - Your financial lender typically lets you pay the interest off your mortgage for a number of years following the purchase off your house, allowing to hold your property without as much pressure on your budget.
+- Pay lower repayments - Your financial lender typically lets you pay the interest off your mortgage for a number of years following the purchase off your house, allowing you to hold onto your property without as much pressure on your budget.
 This is typically not the case for an owner-occupied loan.

-- Claim deductible expenses - Owning an investment property makes you eligible for a range of tax deductions which aren’t available under an owner-occupied home
+- Claim deductible expenses - Owning an investment property makes you eligible for a range of tax deductions which aren’t available under an owner-occupied home.

-- Negative Gearing - Take advantage of negative gearing and claim these losses as tax deductions against your taxable income.
+- Negative gearing - Take advantage of negative gearing and claim these losses as tax deductions against your taxable income.